-Finally, modularity and scalability can be boosted by the fact that in BESTR platform (the Italian platform supported by CINECA) the technology adopted is open.
-An interviewee states that "[...] we consider blockcert because it is an open specification to represent certificates, it can be used on blockchain (ethereum) open and private for writing or reading ... very flexible"
+Finally, modularity and scalability can be boosted by the fact that in the BESTR platform (the Italian platform supported by CINECA) the technology adopted is open.
+An interviewee stated that "[...] we consider blockcert because it is an open specification to represent certificates, it can be used on blockchain (ethereum) open and private for writing or reading ... very flexible".

 In Italy, the critical mass can be achieved quicker than in other countries because various services are centralised at national level.
-For instance, the national register of students (ANS) registers and monitors 1.5 million student careers, thus each student is uniquely identified, and the related information can be easily created and updated.
+For instance, the National Register of Students (ANS) registers and monitors 1.5 million student careers; thus each student is uniquely identified and the related information can be easily created and updated in esse3.

-The preliminary evidence produced until now shows that significant complementarities are arising both at the production and at the consumption side.
-The detailed analysis of their different degrees and interconnection, according to the approach proposed in [1], is a viable and promising way to fully reveal the value generation mechanisms and drivers in the digital certification ecosystems under observation.
-Such developments are devoted to research in progress.
+The preliminary evidence produced so far shows that significant complementarities are arising both on the production and the consumption side.
+The detailed analysis of their different degrees and interconnection, according to the approach proposed in [1], is a viable and promising way to fully reveal the value generation mechanisms and drivers in the digital certification ecosystems under observation:ongoing research is committed to such developments.